 Implementation Standards:

+The development and implementation of policy must have a basis in and adhere to standards of fairness, notice, transparency, integrity, objectivity, predictability and due process consistent with ICANN’s core values and in particular its commitment to the global public interest as outlined in the ICANN Articles of Incorporation.

 All GNSO PDP WGs should be encouraged to provide as much implementation guidance as possible within a reasonable timeframe as outlined in the PDP Manual.
-To the extent implementation guidance cannot be provided, the PDP recommendations should strive to identify areas where additional policy work may be needed during implementation.
+To the extent implementation guidance cannot be provided, the PDP recommendations should strive to identify areas where additional policy work may be identified during implementation.

-Changes to GNSO implementation guidance need to be examined by the GNSO Council or another appropriate entity as designated by the GNSO Council on where they fall in the spectrum of policy and implementation.
-In all cases, the community maintains the right to challenge whether such updates need further review for policy implications.
+Changes to the proposed GNSO implementation guidance need to be examined by the GNSO Council or another appropriate entity as designated by the GNSO Council on where they fall in the spectrum of policy and implementation.
+In all cases, the community maintains the right to challenge whether such updates need further review for policy implications, while at the same time recognising that all stakeholders have the right to bring specific issues to the GNSO Council and to contribute to the GNSO challenge process.

-ICANN staff tasked by the Board with the implementation of the approved GNSO Policy recommendations should be able to make transparent changes to the proposed implementation of the policy recommendations into an implementation plan as long as these do not affect the intent of the policy recommendations.
+ICANN staff tasked by the Board with the implementation of the approved GNSO Policy recommendations should be able to make changes to the proposed implementation of the policy recommendations into an implementation plan as long as these do not affect the intent of the policy recommendations and as long as they are fully transparent.
 Examples of such changes include administrative updates, error corrections and process details.
 In all cases, any such changes should be communicated to the GNSO Council or appropriate entity as designated by the GNSO Council, which should, based on the Working Principles enumerated above, have standardized and efficient mechanisms for challenging whether such changes would affect the intent of the policy recommendations.

 In all cases, all material changes that are made in the development of the implementation plan that affect the implementation guidance, intent of and/or policy recommendations as adopted by the GNSO Council should be communicated to the GNSO Council or appropriate entity as designated by the GNSO Council.
 The Council or its designated entity should then use standardized processes to review the changes, determine whether they are supported by the intent of the policy recommendations, and make recommendations to modify the implementation plan accordingly.